jaymell/nodeCf/README.md

 NodeCf offers a few helpers to make these steps a bit easier.

-Assuming you've built and packaged your lambda function into an artifact, e.g., a zip file, you can specify the path to it under a `lambdaArtifact` property, then reference its location with `{{lambda.STACK NAME.bucket}}` and `{{lambda.STACK NAME.key}}`.
+Assuming you've built and packaged your lambda function into an artifact, e.g., a zip file, you can specify the path to it under a `lambdaArtifact` property, then reference its location with `{{lambda.<Stack Name>.bucket}}` and `{{lambda.<Stack Name>.key}}`.
 NodeCf will handle uploading it to s3 with a unique name.

 For example:
 ```